 When it comes to shopping, one of the biggest factors that drives our decision making is the price tag.
 In the fashion industry, brands that have grown the fastest have, historically, offered us runway designs at a fraction of the price (aka, fast fashion).
 Despite its appeal, however, the last few years have seen many of us becoming increasingly aware of the devastating ways that cheap clothes affect people and planet.
 Recent McKinsey survey results support this, demonstrating that we’re prioritising sustainability more than ever before.

 However, since we’re so used to be able to buy a t-shirt for $5 or a pair of jeans for $25, many tend to write off sustainable fashion as too expensive.
 Undoubtedly, not everyone can afford to spend double or triple what they would on fast fashion, but it’s huge environmental and social impact must be acknowledged.
-When it comes to low price tags, we need to start realising that there’s a hidden cost to cheap clothing that we don’t see.
+When it comes to low price tags, we need to start realising that there’s a hidden cost to our clothing that we don’t see.

-A crucial part of understanding why sustainable fashion isn’t more affordable is questioning our own attitudes—like why we’ve come to think it’s normal that a dress can cost as much as a cup of coffee.
+A big part of understanding why sustainable fashion isn’t more affordable is questioning our own attitudes—like why we’ve come to think it’s normal that a dress can cost as much as a cup of coffee.
 But first, let’s dive into the technical reasons behind its higher price tag.

 6 reasons why sustainable fashion is more expensive

 1. Better quality comes at a price